pallets/werkzeug/docs/tutorial.rst

     script.run()

-`werkzeug.script` is explained in detail in the `script documentation`_ and we won't cover it here, most of the code should be self explaining anyway.
+:mod:`werkzeug.script` is explained in detail in the script documentation and we won't cover it here, most of the code should be self explaining anyway.

 What's important is that you should be able to run ``python manage.py shell`` to get an interactive Python interpreter without traceback.
 If you get an